collective/collective.logbook/README.rst

 .. note::

-    Currently repeated errros (same traceback signature) are not POST'ed again.
-    You will receive message only once unless until you clear logbook contents in @@logbook management view.
+    Currently repeated errros (same traceback signature, which get referenced in logbook) are not POST'ed again.
+You will receive a message only once, unless you clear logbook contents in the @@logbook management view.

 Installation